streamanalyze/sa.documentation/README.md

 # sa.amos User's Manual

-Amos II is an extensible NoSQL database system allowing different kinds of data sources to be integrated and queried.
+sa.amos is an extensible NoSQL database system allowing different kinds of data sources to be integrated and queried.
 The system is centered around an object-oriented and functional query language, AmosQL, documented here.
 The system can store data in its main-memory object store.
 Furthermore, wrappers can be defined for different kinds of data sources and external storage managers accessed to make them queryable.
-This manual describes how to use the Amos II system and the AmosQL query language.
-Amos II includes primitives for data mining through functions for data analyzis, aggregation,  visualization, and handling of ordered collections through the datatype Vector.
-The principles of the Amos II system and AmosQL are described in the document [RJK03].
+This manual describes how to use the sa.amos system and the AmosQL query language. sa.amos includes primitives for data mining through functions for data analyzis, aggregation,  visualization, and handling of ordered collections through the datatype Vector.
+The principles of the sa.amos system and AmosQL are described in the document [RJK03].

-Several distributed Amos II peers can collaborate in a federation.
+Several distributed sa.amos peers can collaborate in a federation.
 The documentation includes documentation of basic peer communication primitives, multi-database queries and views, the wrapper functionality, and the predefined wrappers for relational databases through  JDBC.

 The basic wrapper interface is based on user defined multi-directional foreign functions having various capabilities used to access external data sources in different ways [LR92] depending on what variables are bound or free in an execution plan, the binding patterns.
 On top of the basic foreign function mechanism object oriented abstractions are defined through mapped types [FR97].
 A number of important query rewrite techniques for scalable access to wrapped sources, in particular relational databases, are described in [FR97].
 Rewrites for handling scalable execution of queries involving late bound function calls are described in [FR95].
 Multi-database views are further described in [JR99a][JR99b].
 The distributed query decomposer is described in [JR02] and [RJK03].

 ## Getting started

-Download the Amos II zip  from http://www.it.uu.se/research/group/udbl/amos/.
-Unpack the zip file to a directory for Amos II, <privdir>.
+Download the sa.amos zip  from http://www.it.uu.se/research/group/udbl/amos/.
+Unpack the zip file to a directory for sa.amos, <privdir>.
 The following files are needed in <privdir>:

 ```
 amos2.exe
 amos2.dll
 amos2.dmp
-Amos II is ready to run in <privdir> by the command:
+sa.amos is ready to run in <privdir> by the command:
 amos2 [<db>]
-where [<db>] is an optional name of an Amos II database image.
+where [<db>] is an optional name of an sa.amos database image.
 You need not connect to any particular database, but instead, if <db> is omitted, the system enters an empty database (named amos2.dmp), where only the system objects are defined.
 The system looks for amos2.dmp in the same directory as where the executable amos2.exe is located.
 ```